 In some cases, this NVMP and the associated CNVIS have broken down an NCA into two locations, based on unattended measurement locations presented in the EIS which better represent areas near stations.
-The ambient and background noise levels are all taken from SLR's noise logger locations used for the EIS.
+The ambient and background noise levels are all taken from SLR's noise logger locations used for the EIS which were near the stations.

-Measured RBL and ambient noise levels (L{Aeq}) are presented as dB(A) values in Table 7.
+Measured RBL and ambient noise levels ( $L{Aeq}$ ) are presented as dB(A) values in Table 7.